-It is not uncommon to find active substances in the roots of medicinal plants - an invisible, very rich treasure.
+of medicinal plants - an invisible, very rich treasure.
 These roots are often harvested in the cold, dark season when the concentration of active substances is most pronounced.
 The plant's powers retreat towards winter and are concentrated in the roots, to come forth again in the following spring in new growth, flowering into a new plant.
 This winter pause is essential to gather strength.
 To prepare for new challenges.
-Some plants take years from sowing to harvest.
-CultiTaking the time to tackle things quite literally "at the root".
+Some plants take years from sowtamed."

+Taking the time to tackle things quite literally "at the root".